30 minuten

+30 minuten was praised by many TV critics and received several awards.
+It was also a major influence on the Flemish mockumentary series In de gloria.

+Concept

-Concept30 minuten is a stylistic satire of documentaries and reality television.
+30 minuten is a stylistic satire of documentaries and reality television.
 The title refers to its half-hour length and was inspired by the BBC documentary series Sixty Minutes.
 The series is filmed in a mockumentary style with tragicomic undertones.
-Each episode features a standalone "documentary" about every day people followed by a camera crew.
+Each episode features a standalone "documentary" about everyday people followed by a camera crew.
 Ederveen tried to present the characters not as caricatures, but as actual people.
 In an interview he claimed: "What I'm doing now are no longer comic characters, but people of flesh and blood."